 This is a crucial time for health non profit organisations to ensure that the framework for collecting and storing health data is robust and safe and that it facilitates access to optimal care and treatment, according to patients’ needs.
 This is particularly important for people with diseases like cystic fibrosis, who need to interact regularly with healthcare services.

-For this reason, at the start of 2022, CF Europe initiated an active partnership with the European Haemophilia Consortium, the European Muscular Sclerosis Platform, and World Duchenne to highlight the needs of patients when collecting, storing and accessing health data.
+For this reason, at the start of 2022, CF Europe initiated an active partnership with the European Haemophilia Consortium, the European Multiple Sclerosis Platform, and World Duchenne to highlight the needs of patients when collecting, storing and accessing health data.

 Our aim is to ensure effective learning and decision making across disease areas to protect the rights of patients and enhance care.
 On the topic of data, we ´think as one´ and drive change together through strategic leadership and operational pilots for national and international data initiatives.
 Our shared vision is for patient organisations to have a clear ‘data role’.
 Specifically, we believe patient organisations should: